Kleinaroo/Win10InitCleanup/README.md

 # Win10InitCleanup

-1) Make sure to have to your ExecutionPolicy set to Unrestricted or to launch it with Bypass.
+1) Make sure to have to your PowerShell ExecutionPolicy set to Unrestricted or to launch it with Bypass.
+This can be done using Set-ExecutionPolicy Unrestricted

 2) Run PowerShell as Administrator